omerbsezer/Fast-Terraform/README.md

 ### SAMPLE-02:  Provisioning Lambda Function, API Gateway and Reaching HTML Page in Python Code From Browsers <a name="lambda_apigateway_python"></a>
 - This sample shows:
-  - how to create Lambda function with Python code
+  - how to create Lambda function with Python code,
-  - how to create lambda role, policy, policy-role attachment, lambda api gateway permission, zipping code
+  - how to create lambda role, policy, policy-role attachment, lambda api gateway permission, zipping code,
   - how to create api-gateway resource and method definition, lambda - api gateway connection, deploying api gateway, api-gateway deployment URL as output
-  - details on AWS Lambda, API-Gateway, IAM
+  - details on AWS Lambda, API-Gateway, IAM.
 - **Code:** https://github.com/omerbsezer/Fast-Terraform/tree/main/samples/lambda-role-policy-apigateway-python

 - Go to Sample: